mauro-d/keep-or-skip/README.md

 ## Dynamically execute or skip express middlewares

-This wrapper allows you to choose one or more middlewares to execute based on a certain condition.
-The aforementioned condition could be, for instance, a specific request value.
+This wrapper allows you to choose one or more middlewares whose execution is based on a certain condition.
+The aforementioned condition could be, for instance, a specific *request* value.

 <br/>